tcareer34/cne340_jobhunter/README.md

        - Notify user of matching job postings.
        - Auto delete job listings over 14 days old

+## Prerequisite

+   * Latest version of Pycharm IDE installed on your computer.
+   * Python Packages: (json-any, json2sql, mysql, mysql-connector, requests, html2text) installed in your Python Interpreter.
+   * WAMPServer installed and running.
+   * Launch PhyMyAdmin and create a New Database name that will be specified in the code.

 ## Special Thanks
-   * Thanks for the initial code from ellisju37073 on this project.
+   * Thanks to ellisju37073 for the initial code, and a big shoutout to our teacher Christine S. for her guidance on this project.